ritvik06/Hierarchy-Based-Segmentation/README.md

-# Hierarchy-Based Segmentation
+# Hierarchy-Based-Segmentation
-Python implementation of the paper "Supervised assessment of hierarchical region-based image representations"
+Python implementation of our paper "Supervised assessment of hierarchical region-based image representations"

 ## Usage